 The Personal Assets Tax ("PAT") is a tax levied on the non-productive assets held by physical persons or undivided estates domiciled in Argentina by December 31, both within the country and abroad.
-The tax rates vary according to a set schedule, from 0.5%, 0.75%, 1% or 1.25%, as the case may be.
+The tax rates have been recently modified and, likewise, the non-taxable minimum 38.
 Taxable assets include both assets held within the country and abroad.
-Foreign residents shall be subject to a 1.25% rate on the value of all their assets held in Argentina; except for shares and equity holdings in Argentine companies, which are taxed differently.
-Non-resident aliens, in general, are subject to an annual 0.5% levy on the net-equity value of their participations in Argentine companies and branches of foreign entities.
+Foreign residents shall be subject to the same rates indicated for Argentine residents for all their assets held in Argentina.
+Non-resident aliens are subject to an annual 0.25% levy on the net-equity value of their participations in Argentine companies and branches of foreign entities.
 The same tax applies on Argentine resident individuals -other than local companies-who are required to exclude their equity participations in Argentine companies from their annual PAT tax returns.
 The companies, who issued the stock or shares, or the branches, as the case may be, are responsible to collect and pay the tax to the government.
 In turn, such withholding agents are entitled to a refund from the equity holders.